SUYASHSINGH7985/mywebsite/README.md

 - **Hosting**: Deployed using GitHub Pages.

 ![Tech Stack GIF](https://media.giphy.com/media/xUOxfj60tgeoqh5Ely/giphy.gif)
-*This GIF represents the process of "coding" or building, which aligns with the tech stack.*
+*This GIF represents the process of coding and building, perfectly aligning with the tech stack.*

 ---